Serpenseth/TigerWallet/README.md

 4. You can add any coin* that is listed on a centralized exhange.
    * TigerWallet currently uses an API that is free, and it only fetches the price from centralized exchanges.

-5. TigerWallet runs on Windows, Linux, and Mac*
+5. TigerWallet runs on Windows, Linux, and MacOS*
-   * In theory, it should work in Mac, too, but that has not been tested, yet
+   * Currently supports Monterey.
+Untested on M series Macs

 **Current cons of using TigerWallet (working on it!)**: